SMI/SmiServices/src/applications/SRAnonTool/README.md

 Copy the python library `Smi_Common_Python` to `$SMI_ROOT/lib/python3/`

-Ensure the python package dependencies are installed system-wide on the host machine.
+Ensure the python package dependencies are installed system-wide or in a virtualenv on the host machine.

 Modify the `default.yaml` file: in the section `CTPAnonymiserOptions` add `SRAnonTool: /path/to/SRAnonTool.sh`